Aerzz23/visadiscordbot/README.md

 These instructions will help you get a copy of the project up and running on your local machine.

-See also instructions for Docker Compose for local MySQL instance.
+Additonal instructions are also provided for Docker.
 ### Prerequisites
 * [Go 1.15](https://golang.org/dl/)
 * [Docker](https://www.docker.com/products/docker-desktop)